Optimistic, Signature-Free Reliable Broadcast and Its Applications: A (2, 4, 5)-Optimistic RBC

 \ignore{ \begin{definition}[Byzantine atomic broadcast~\cite{keidar2021all,spiegelman2022bullshark}] Each honest party $\node{i} \in \nodes$ can call \Call{a\_bcast$_i$}{$m,r$} and output \Call{a\_deliver$_i$}{$m,r,\node{k}$}, $\node{k}\in \nodes$.
 A Byzantine atomic broadcast protocol satisfies reliable broadcast properties (agreement, integrity, and validity) as well as: \giuliano{There's a slight contradiction here since, in RBC, an party cannot broadcast multiple messages}\nibesh{here, in each round a party broadcasts a single messages} \nibesh{todo: fix definition as the current definition of RBC does not use rounds.} \begin{itemize}[noitemsep,leftmargin=*] \item[-] \textbf{Total order.} If an honest party $\node{i}$ outputs \Call{a\_deliver$_i$}{$m, r, \node{k}$} before \Call{a\_deliver$_i$}{$m', r', \node{\ell}$}, then no honest party $\node{j}$ outputs \Call{a\_deliver$_j$}{$m', r', \node{\ell}$} before \Call{a\_deliver$_j$}{$m, r, \node{k}$}. \end{itemize} \end{definition} }

-\section{A (2,3,4)-Optimistic RBC}
+\section{A (2, 4, 5)-Optimistic RBC}

 In this section, we present a signature-free RBC protocol under $n \ge 3f+1$.
 The protocol achieves an optimistic good-case latency of $2$ steps when the broadcaster is honest and at least $n_o=\ceil{\frac{n+2f-2}{2}}$ non-broadcaster parties behave honestly.
-When more than $\floor{\frac{n-2f}{2}}$ non-broadcaster parties behave maliciously, the protocol operates similarly to Bracha's RBC~\cite{bracha1987asynchronous}, achieving a good-case latency of 3 steps and a bad-case latency of 4 steps.
-Notably, regardless of the number of failures (under $n>3f$), the bad-case latency remains fixed at 4 steps.
-In this regard, our protocol is a $(2,3,4)$-optimistic reliable broadcast.
+When more than $\floor{\frac{n-2f}{2}}$ non-broadcaster parties behave maliciously, the protocol achieves a good-case latency of 4 steps and a bad-case latency of 5 steps, incurring one additional step compared to Bracha's RBC~\cite{bracha1987asynchronous}.
+In this regard, our protocol is a $(2, 4, 5)$-optimistic reliable broadcast.
 This protocol is also information-theoretically secure.

-\paragraph{Protocol details.} We extend Bracha’s RBC~\cite{bracha1987asynchronous} to enable optimistic delivery in just 2 steps.
+\mypara{Protocol details.} We extend Bracha’s RBC~\cite{bracha1987asynchronous} to enable optimistic delivery in just 2 steps.
 The complete protocol is presented in~\Cref{fig:opt_rbc}, with our modifications highlighted in blue.

-Remember that in Bracha's protocol, parties first $\Echo$ the broadcaster's message, then send a $\Ready$ message upon receiving a quorum of $\Echo$ messages, and finally terminate upon receiving a quorum of $\Ready$ messages; additionally, to help termination, a party also sends a $\Ready$ message upon receiving $f+1$ $\Ready$ messages.
+Recall that in Bracha’s protocol, parties first send an $\Echo$ message upon receiving the broadcaster’s value, then send a $\Ready$ message after receiving a quorum of $\Echo$ messages, and finally terminate upon receiving a quorum of $\Ready$ messages.
+To ensure termination, a party also sends a $\Ready$ message upon receiving $f+1$ $\Ready$ messages.

-The main idea in our protocol is to augment Bracha's algorithm with an optimistic delivery rule that delivers upon receiving sufficiently many $\Echo$ messages.
-However, we must guarantee that, should an honest party deliver using the optimistic delivery rule (possibly due to some Byzantine messages that only that party received), all honest parties must eventually deliver the same message too.
-To achieve this, we add a new type of $\Vote$ message that is guaranteed to propagate once an honest party delivers using the optimistic delivery rule.
-In turn, $\Vote$ messages, once they reach the traditional $\frac{n+f-1}{2}$ non-broadcaster threshold, trigger Bracha's original $\Ready$ message.
+The key idea in our protocol is to augment Bracha’s algorithm with an optimistic delivery rule, allowing a party to deliver after receiving sufficiently many $\Echo$ messages.
+However, if an honest party delivers optimistically (possibly due to Byzantine messages observed only by that party) we must guarantee that all honest parties eventually deliver the same value.

+To achieve this, we introduce a new type of $\Vote$ message, which is guaranteed to propagate once an honest party delivers optimistically.
+When $\Vote$ messages reach the threshold of $\ceil{\frac{n+f-1}{2}}$ non-broadcaster parties, they trigger a new type of $\Ack$ message that helps ensure unique delivery.
+Similarly, an $\Ack$ message is also triggered upon receiving $\ceil{\frac{n+f-1}{2}}$ $\Echo$ messages from non-broadcaster parties for the same value.

+Finally, when $\Ack$ messages reach the same threshold of $\ceil{\frac{n+f-1}{2}}$ non-broadcaster parties, they trigger Bracha’s original $\Ready$ message.